eosfishrocks/hodlong/docs/get-started.md

 ### Complete HTML page example

 Looking for a more complete example?
 Look no further!
-This HTML example has a form input where the user can paste a magnet link and start a download over WebTorrent.
+This HTML example has a form input where the user can paste a magnet link and start a download over Hodlong.

 Best of all, it's a single HTML page, under 70 lines!